-Medicare/Medicaid rule increases costs without improving patient outcomes for defibrillator implantsMarch 26th, 2012 in Cardiology /
+Medicare/Medicaid rule increases costs without improving patient outcomes for defibrillator implantsMarch 26, 2012 in Medicine & Health / Cardiology

 The cost to place an implantable cardioverter-defibrillator (ICD) increased by $844 per case after a new requirement from the Centers for Medicare and Medicaid Services (CMS) went into effect in February 2010, according to research presented today at the American College of Cardiology's 61st Annual Scientific Session.
 The Scientific Session, the premier cardiovascular medical meeting, brings cardiovascular professionals together to further advances in the field.

 That cost, if applied to the approximately 150,000 ICDs implanted in the United States each year, translates to $126 million in additional medical costs.
 The cost increase results from a new CMS requirement mandating that practitioners providing deep sedation be independent from the practitioner performing an invasive procedure.
 Previously, nurses administered limited deep sedation under the careful scrutiny of the implanting physician during ICD procedures; now, the implants require an additional physician such as an anesthesiologist.

 "There was little evidence to support the policy change with regard to patient safety or outcomes," said Osama Abdel-Hafez, MD, an internal medicine resident at the Indiana University School of Medicine and the study's lead author.
 "A policy that increases costs significantly without improvement in patient outcomes should be further reviewed."